-Generally speaking, I’ve learned to adopt two “thanks-but-no-thanks” rules as a designer.
+Generally speaking, I’ve learned to adopt two “thanks-but-no-thanks” rules as a freelancer.

 1) I don’t do wedding stuff.